holoviz/panel/doc/how_to/migrate/from_streamlit.md

 This guide addresses how to migrate from Streamlit to Panel.

-This guide can also be used as
+This guide can also be used as:

-- an alternative *Introduction to Panel* guide if you are already familiar with Streamlit.
+- An alternative *Introduction to Panel* guide if you are already familiar with Streamlit.
-- a means of comparing Streamlit and Panel on a more detailed level.
-You won't see the many additional unique and powerful features that Panel provides though.
+- A means of comparing Streamlit and Panel on a more detailed level, without going into some of the unique functionality that Panel provides.

 ---